Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Results

 \subsection{Analysis of the deformation}

-Figure~\ref{fig:warping_displacement} illustrates the estimated lung deformation after the change of position for two clinical cases, as well as the associated displacements and principal displacement directions.
-The undeformed and deformed lung configurations (top row of Fig.~\ref{fig:warping_displacement}) reveal a contraction motion pattern towards the mediastinum and the spine.
-The corresponding displacement field, however, exhibits more complex motion patterns with significant local variations, both in amplitude and direction of displacements.
-In general, the amount of displacement appears more important in the anterior and basal regions of the lung, i.e., near the sternum and the diaphragm.
+Figure~\ref{fig:warping_displacement} illustrates the estimated lung deformation after the change of position, as well as the associated displacements and principal displacement directions.
+The undeformed and deformed lung configurations (top row of Fig.~\ref{fig:warping_displacement}) reveal a contraction motion pattern towards the mediastinum and the spine, \review{as well as the lack of overlapping/penetration across lobar interfaces after deformation confirming the good alignment of lobar fissures.} The corresponding displacement field exhibits more complex motion patterns with significant local variations, both in amplitude and direction of displacements.
+In general, the amount of displacement appears more important in the anterior and basal regions of the lung, \emph{i.e.}, near the sternum and the diaphragm.
 Moreover, important differences in displacement direction appear near some lung fissures, for instance, for Case~2, where the right lower lobe moves downwards while the right middle and upper lobes move towards the mediastinum.
 The principal directions of displacement further reveal these differences across lobes, both in displacement amplitude and direction.

-Figure~\ref{fig:def_measurements} illustrates the magnitude of displacement and the jacobian of deformation for two clinical cases.
-In addition, the distributions of these two measurements are represented with boxplots for all clinical cases in Fig.~\ref{fig:def_measurements_boxes}.

-As illustrated in Fig.~\ref{fig:def_measurements}, the magnitude of displacement generally increased in anterior and basal regions of the lung, i.e., towards the sternum and the diaphragm.
-In addition, some cases presented clear differences in magnitude of displacement near the lung fissures, demonstrating the presence of sliding motion.
-As can be appreciated in Fig.~\ref{fig:def_measurements_boxes}, the magnitude of displacement varied significantly across clinical cases with average ($\pm$~standard deviation) values ranging from 7.3~mm ($\pm$~3.6~mm) to 24.6~mm ($\pm$~7.5~mm), with maximal values beyond 40~mm for some cases.
-Moreover, the range of displacement magnitudes was different for each lobe.
-The right middle lobe presented significantly larger displacement than the other two right lobes ($p < .001$, Welch's unequal variance \textit{t}-test), but no other significant differences were found across clinical cases.
+Figure~\ref{fig:def_measurements} illustrates the magnitude of displacement and the jacobian of deformation.
+The magnitude of displacement varied significantly across cases with average ($\pm$~standard deviation) values ranging from 7.3~mm ($\pm$~3.6~mm) to 24.6~mm ($\pm$~7.5~mm), and maximal values beyond 40~mm for some cases.
+Moreover, it varied also across lobes, being significantly larger for the right middle lobe with respect to the other two right lobes ($p < .001$, Welch's unequal variance \textit{t}-test).
+These differences in magnitude could be observed near the lung fissures, which is an indication of sliding motion across lobes.